Johrnak/Poker-AI/README.md

 ## Summary

 An AI approach to playing poker well.
 Basically the AI would take a gamestate and give a recommendation on how to play.
+One could think of it as being in the same vein as board analysis commonly found on chess sites with different percentages shown and so on.

 ## Background